arassiq/CancerDiagnosisPrediction-WiDS/README.md

 #### Feature Engineering: New features were created to enhance model performance, including indicators of healthcare access and environmental exposure, based on existing data.

 ### Clustering with k-Prototypes
   Given the mixed data types (numerical and categorical) in our dataset, k-Prototypes clustering was employed to identify distinct groups of patients.
-This method allowed us to explore underlying patterns related to demographics, diagnosis, and treatment options, highlighting factors that may influence the likelihood of receiving a timely metastatic cancer diagnosis.
+This method allowed us to explore underlying patterns related to demographics, diagnosis, and treatment options, highlighting factors that may influence the likelihood of receiving a timely metastatic cancer diagnosis and aiding in making diagnosis predictions more accurate.

 #### Selection of Features: Key variables were chosen based on their potential relevance to healthcare outcomes, including socio-economic status, geographic location, and prior health conditions.
 #### Optimization: The optimal number of clusters was determined through the evaluation of silhouette scores, ensuring meaningful segmentation of the patient population.